-Performance target Means of achievement Assessment of performance Safety and risk manageme nt Recreation facilities including seats, structures, paths and the like shall be maintained in accordance with acceptable standards.
+Performance target Means of achievement Assessment of performance Safety and risk management Recreation facilities including seats, structures, paths and the like shall be maintained in accordance with acceptable standards.
 Regular inspection and repair of all facilities.
 Unsafe facilities are repaired prior to next scheduled regular inspection.
 Community awareness The local community is aware of the importance of the riparian zone and the ongoing threats to that ecosystem.
 Promotion of the Living Along Redbank Creek (Bennett and Booth, 2005) booklet.
 Annual audit of promotional activity.
 Community engagement Multiple bush care groups of local residents are operating in the Redbank Creek corridor.
 Pursue partnerships between bush care groups and Council for the long-term regeneration and maintenance of the riparian zone.
 Annual audit of the number and vitality of bush care groups.
 Water quality monitoring The water quality of Redbank Creek at the site is known and compared to other similar streams in the Hawkesbury.
-Continue to support any Streamwatch initiative undertaken by community members.
+Streamwatch groups supported.
 Annual inclusion of water quality data into environment reporting.
 Bush regeneration The quality and sustainability of the riparian bushland improves over time.
-Bush regeneration is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works (see Appendix D).
+Of particular importance is the Blue Box (Eucalyptus baueriana) which is important to the area.
+Bush regeneration is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works.
 Annual audit of program completion.
 Weed management The number of weeds in the riparian zone reduces over time.
 A weed eradication program is implemented in conjunction with the Greater Sydney Local Land Services and neighbouring properties and to the methods, extent and frequency described in the Belmont Riparian Vegetation Management Plan (Molino Stewart, 2016) Annual audit of program completion.
-Nest boxes Nesting sites are available as the bush regeneration matures.
-Install and maintain 10 nest boxes for various fauna species listed in Appendix B for every 200m of stream bed and 50 bat roosting boxes (overall).
-Annual audit of the nest boxes.
+Nest boxes Nesting sites are available as the bush regeneration Install and maintain 10 nest boxes for various fauna species listed in Appendix Annual audit of the nest boxes.